Shrikant-Velankar/Indi-Language-Keyboard/README.md

 The output is a string returned in the selected language in UNICODE.

 Version-2.2 Supports -
-Multi-line Input
+Multi-line Input,
-Full Cursor Control through Virtual Arrow keys
+Full Cursor Control through Virtual Arrow keys,
-Auto-Swtiching and Mixing of Languages
+Auto-Swtiching and Mixing of Languages,
-Full Support for Gujrati Language
+Full Support for Gujrati Language,
-Layout Aspect Ratio Selection
+Layout Aspect Ratio Selection,
-Auto-adjustment of Layout as per Aspect Ratio
+Auto-adjustment of Layout as per Aspect.

 To understand Usage please Read File: Kyeboard-Usage.txt